techstreams/TSChatWise/docs/GettingStarted.md

 **TSChatWise** is now configured to run on the timed interval.

-Once **TSChatWise** has posted all the lessons to the configured Chat Rooms it will automatically unschedule the time-based trigger and send an email to the **TSChatWsie** Google Sheet collaborators configured on the **TSChatWise Config** sheet.
+Once **TSChatWise** has posted all the lessons to the configured Chat Rooms it will automatically unschedule the time-based trigger and send an email to the **TSChatWise** Google Sheet collaborators configured on the **TSChatWise Config** sheet.

 To reuse the lessons, uncheck checkboxes in the first column of the **Lessons** sheet and reconfigure a new Apps Script trigger following the steps above.